 Purple Basil for garnish (I did not have any purple basil for a garnish so I added a pop of purple with a pansy)

 In a medium sauce pan, cook green beans about 5-10 minutes until they are soft but still a little crunchy.
 Drain and rinse in a colander with cold water.
 Add to a mixing bowl and add pesto.

 Transfer green beans to a serving bowl and add the tomatoes and onions to the top.
 Garnish with the purple basil to add a pop of color.
 When it is time to serve, mix the tomatoes and onions throughout the green beans.

 Make Some Green Bean and Tomato Salad

 I hope that you enjoy making this green bean and tomato salad.
 I hope this story of my earliest memories in the kitchen, remind you of special times that you have had in the kitchen and a garden.
 I would love to hear how you got started making your favorite foods!
 And if you haven’t had a lot of these memories, there is no time like the present to get started!

 As a registered dietitian nutritionist in Asheville, I love to help people create a healthy relationship with food and get more comfortable making easy delicious meals!
-You can find more seasonal, healthy recipes throughout the Vine Ripe Nutrition blog and you can find out more about me here.
+You can find more seasonal, healthy recipes throughout the Vine Ripe Nutrition blog and you can find out more about me here on my bio page.